-“Associate” means any current, former or prospective employee, temporary worker, intern, other non-permanent employee, contractor or consultant of any subsidiary or affiliate of Huntsman who is located in the EU or Switzerland.
+“Associate” means any current, former or prospective employee, temporary worker, intern, other non-permanent employee, contractor or consultant of any subsidiary or affiliate of Huntsman who is located in the EU, the UK, or Switzerland.

-“Consumer” means any natural person who is located in the EU or Switzerland.
+“Consumer” means any natural person who is located in the EU, the UK, or Switzerland.

 “Covered Person” means any Consumer, but excludes any individual acting in his or her capacity as an Associate.

 “Customer” means any entity that obtains or purchases products or services from Huntsman, including any distributor of Huntsman’s products.

 “Personal Data” means any information that (i) is transferred to Huntsman in the U.S. from the EU, the UK, or Switzerland, (ii) is recorded in any form, (iii) relates to an identified or identifiable Covered Person; and, (iv) can be linked to that Covered Person.